avivace/mvpoli/notes.md

   The pprint-polynomial output is a correct (and valuable expression).
-  Calling it with `Result is Output` and unification for every variable should work. pprint-polynomial has not a proper output, just writing it.
+  Calling it with `Result is Output` and unification for every variable should work. pprint-polynomial has not a proper output, just writing it to the output

 *solution 2*

+  - Prepare to get some gonorrea in 3-4 innested recursions
   - Evaluate every monomial passing the VarValues and sum the results
   - Evaluate variables and multiply with the Coefficient
   - Scan the variables and pass each of them to evaluate variable
   - Scan the VarValues for the Value of the current variable and pass Value ^ Exp.
+  - Honestly just die

 polyval(poly(), VarsValues, Result)
   Check if VarValues is a list of numbers with the same number of elements of